wcyjoyce/interview-cake/006_rectangularlove.md

 **Write a method to find the rectangular intersection of two given love rectangles.**

-As with the example above, love rectangles are always "straight" and never "diagonal."
+As with the example above, love rectangles are always "straight" and never "diagonal".
 More rigorously: each side is parallel with either the x-axis or the y-axis.

 They are defined as hashes like this:
 ```